schedule on this page is always subject to change.

 do not count for much of your mark, and you will drop your worst

 two (of seven) of your marks.
-But they substantially
+They substantially improved

-improved performance on the final exam last year, the first year
+performance on the final exams since the year we introduced them.

 This page is provided as a resource, mostly so you can find lecture notes and problem sets.
 There is also a moodle page associated with this course, which contains forums for support & is where you submit your coursework.You are responsible for reading thoroughly all communication from email, the moodle news forum, and the coursework specifications.